The Value of Key Performance Indicators: Unlock Your Data

 In identifying the KPIs that you will share across your organization, it is vital to link it to strategic questions that get at the overall goals and challenges your organization faces and answer the burning questions you have about whether you are effective.
 For example, a set of conceptual KPIs for one organization included the following five:

-• Reach: does our audience know about us.
+• Reach: Does our audience know about us?

-• Relevance: are we providing what our key audiences want?
+• Relevance: Are we providing what our key audiences want?

-• Packaging: is the information we offer in a consistent and usable format?
+• Packaging: Is the information we offer in a consistent and usable format?

-• Access and Collaboration: are staff experts made available and used?
+• Access and Collaboration: Are staff experts made available and used?

-• Quality: are we delivering a superlative Web experience?
+• Quality: Are we delivering a superlative Web experience?

 LEAP INTO THE FUTURE